 The secondary side fuses are located inside the control.
 In order to have access to the control board, the machine must be disassembled.

-- > Displace table to the rear side of the machine

-- Detach the screws

-- > Pull out the upper plate

-- > Detach four screws

-- > Move the detached lower plate to the rear.
+- > Displace table to the rear side of the machine. - > Detach the screws. - > Pull out the upper plate. - > Detach the four screws in figure 95 on page 110. - > Move the detached lower plate to the rear.